Tres Leches CakePosted: December 24, 2011 Filed under: Cakes, Desserts, Traditional 9 Comments

 - Sift the flour and baking powder together.

-- In a separate bowl, cream the butt.
+- In a separate bowl, cream the butter.

 - Add the sugar and continue to beat until mixture is pale and fluffy.